 Marketing the Site

-Your first goal is getting your site up and running.
+Your first goal is to get your site up and running.
 Second, make sure you have plenty of valuable content for future members.
 After that, it’s time to market your membership site.

 Marketing is a numbers game.
 A certain percentage of people who visit your site are going to become members, which means you have two ways to increase sign-ups: get more visitors, and convert a higher percentage of visitors to members.